BoarAnus/04_tank/README.md

 *Setup blueprints for crosshair UI to change colors/ AI tanks turn *Got the aiming on the right architecture, broke aiming reticle.
 *Finished re-Factor of code. reticle seems to work again.
+*Got the reticle working and changing colors. added WASD controlls!